joe-io/kicking-it-with-kubernetes/services/README.md

 You'll notice that while this is similar to the main API, the analyzer's only job is to identify the image content.

-The main *api* service will contain the business logic that determines what confidence level is high enough for the to count as a valid recognition.
+The main *api* service will contain the business logic that determines what confidence level is high enough for the result to count as a valid recognition.

 We've already created a stub for the analyzer service in services/analyzer/main.go.